getgrav/grav-learn/pages/03.themes/06.theme-vars/docs.md

 ### system object

 An alias to the `config.system` object.
 This represents the configuration in the main `system.yaml` file.

 ### theme object

 An alias to the `config.theme` object.
 This represents the configuration for the current active theme.
+Plugin settings are available through `config.plugins`.

 ### page object